Lucsantosg/dedicated/index.md

 After your {{site.data.keyword.Bluemix_notm}} instance is set up, you can monitor and manage your {{site.data.keyword.Bluemix_notm}} instance by using the Administration page.
 For more information, see [Managing {{site.data.keyword.Bluemix_local_notm}} and {{site.data.keyword.Bluemix_dedicated_notm}}](../hybrid/index.html#mng).
 For information about upgrades and maintenance, see [Maintaining your dedicated instance](index.html#maintaindedicated).

+{{site.data.keyword.Bluemix_dedicated_notm}} architectural documents are made available at the time of handover.
+These include the core logical architecture as well as any customer specific configuration for given {{site.data.keyword.Bluemix_dedicated_notm}} environment.
+Configuration information is provided in two parts.
+The first part is viewable in the System Information tab of the Administration Console.
+This includes information like the host Data center, authentication configuration if applicable, system domain names and the versions of key components.
+The second part pertains to Network connectivity options that are documented separately.
+This includes configuration information from the customer's network to the Dedicated environment in the form of VPN, Direct Link and Public Internet access.
+If IBM makes any significant changes to the core architecture or configuration for an environment updated documents will be made available to the customer.

 ##Roles and responsibilities
 {: #rolesresponsibilities}

-If you set up a {{site.data.keyword.Bluemix_dedicated_notm}} account, you identify the people in your organization for the roles that are needed to get your instance up and running.
+If you set up an {{site.data.keyword.Bluemix_dedicated_notm}} account, you identify the people in your organization for the roles that are needed to get your instance up and running.

 ###Roles